 Quick and Safe: A short outpatient procedure with minimal discomfort.

-Long-Lasting Effects: Can lower eye pressure for months to years.
+Long-Lasting Effects: Can lower eye pressure for several years.

 What is the evidence?